AGH-Skylink/sky-cli/README.md

 6. [Examples](#examples)

 ## Overview
-**Sky-cli** is a command-line interface building library, built on top of *GNU Readline* with C++17.
+**sky-cli** is a command-line interface building library, built on top of *GNU Readline* with C++17.
 The project is compiled and installed via *CMake*.
 Library's inner functionality is unit-tested with the help of *GoogleTest* framework.
 It abstracts away some necessary boilerplate when building a CLI.

 The library has been created for student scientific club **AGH Skylink**, as a means for quick and easy deployment of prototype CLIs for various projects of the club.
 The library is open-source and free to use under the provided license.